 Sister Breda McCarthy, SMG (Currently in Training, able to offer direction free of charge)

 I have many years experience of living and praying in community.
 My first years working were spent as a primary school teacher.
 When I retired from teaching I became a key worker working with homeless people.
 My present ministry is on the team at the Kairos Spirituality Centre.
 I am currently in my third year of the Encounter course, at the London Centre for Spirituality.

 Delyth Johnson (Currently in Training, able to offer direction free of charge)

 Would you like the opportunity to sit and talk with someone about where you are on your faith journey or perhaps what the experience of being on retreat and being in a sacred and quiet space has meant to you?
 If so you may wish to explore spiritual direction.

 I am a trainee spiritual director at the London Centre for Spiritual Direction and came into spiritual direction having a dream of running a retreat centre to provide space for people to stop and rest awhile, take stock and perhaps even wrestle out issues with God.
 Spiritual direction isn’t counselling and it isn’t seeking to solve problems but if you would like a companion, someone to listen to you as to where you are and what God means (or may not mean) for you them please contact me for an initial introductory chat

-I am a final year trainee with Encounter, the London Course in Spiritual Direction with a Roman Catholic foundation.
+In 2017 I completed Encounter, the London Course in Spiritual Direction with a Roman Catholic foundation.
 My ongoing journey is to deepen my relationship with God and to support others in this shared encounter.
 My work in Palliative Care and an Ethics in MA have drawn me towards contemplative prayer.
 I am a now a part of Contemplative Outreach, London.
 I can also see people in Lombard Street outside retreat times.